varaun2002/Aethelgard-Prime-Vanguard/README.md

 *   `dashboard`: Streamlit dashboards for Prime and Vanguard.
 *   `data`: Historical data and active portfolio state.
 *   `logs`: Transaction logs and prediction history.
+*   `scripts`: Utilities for monitoring, validation, and data management.